FEDORA Packages Recommendations

 Notes: nmap can be used to discover hosts on a network (nmap -sP [network]), especially if you are inside a Microsoft network, because your AppVM will be protected/NATted behind the Qubes firewall.
 (Microsoft / home networks make heavy use of autodiscovery technologies which require clients to be in the same local network (no firewall/no NAT), eg: your printer.)

 Some recommendations here: check your current network using the Network manager applet (eg: 192.168.1.65).
 Then run nmap in your current AppVM/TemplateVM to search for the selected printer/equipment: nmap -sP 192.168.1.-.
-Don’t forget to open temporarily the Qubes Firewall if you are doing this in a TemplateVM.
+Don’t forget to temporarily allow traffic via the Qubes Firewall if you are doing this in a TemplateVM.

 openssh keepassx openssl gnome-keyring man